bollu/bollu.github.io/README.md

 #### Thoughts

 I'm really fascinated by the code.
-I loved how to "read" the code, I could simply stare the screenshot to absorb the code.
+I loved I could simply stare the screenshot to absorb the code.
 There was no scrolling involved.
 The variables are well-named (to the extent I understand the code), and it's clearly extremely well thought out.

 I'm going write a dissection of the code, since I couldn't find anything like it.
 Until there, give the screenshot a shot: you might wind up enjoying the